priyankasonavane/QATest/README.md

 9. Come up with test that will fail and add explanation of failure as part of report

-Code is structured using Maven,TestNG, Selenium WebDriver and Page Objects Java code is under Test folder emailable-report.html and index.html are two reports genertated using TestNg framework which includes numbers of test cases passed, failed and skipped.
+Code is structured using Maven,TestNG, Selenium WebDriver and Page Objects Java code is under Test folder.Emailable-report.html and index.html are two reports genertated using TestNg framework which includes numbers of test cases passed, failed and skipped.